MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddblob.md

 ## -description

-The **AcxObjectBagAddBlob** function adds blob data to an existing, intialized AcxObjectBag.
+The **AcxObjectBagAddBlob** function adds blob data to an existing, initialized AcxObjectBag.

 ## -parameters

 ### -param ObjectBag

-An intialized ObjectBag ACX object.
+An initialized ObjectBag ACX object.
 For more information, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ### -param ValueName